clauswilke/dataviz/docs/coordinate_systems_axes.md

 Despite these problems with square-root scales, they are valid position scales and I do not discount the possibility that they have appropriate applications.
 For example, just like a log scale is the natural scale for ratios, one could argue that the square-root scale is the natural scale for data that come in squares.
 One scenario in which data are naturally squares are in the context of geographic regions.
 If we show the areas of geographic regions on a square-root scale, we are highlighting the regions' linear extent from East to West or North to South.
 These extents could be relevant, for example, if we are wondering how long it might take to drive across a region.
 Figure \@ref(fig:northeast-state-areas) shows the areas of states in the U.S. Northeast on both a linear and a square-root scale.
 Even though the areas of these states are quite different (Figure \@ref(fig:northeast-state-areas)a), the time it will take to drive across each state will more closely resemble the figure on the square-root scale (Figure \@ref(fig:northeast-state-areas)b) than the figure on the linear scale (Figure \@ref(fig:northeast-state-areas)a).

 (ref:northeast-state-areas) Areas of Northeastern U.S. states. (a) Areas shown on a linear scale. (b) Areas shown on a square-root scale.
-Source: Google.
+Data source: Google.

 <div class="figure" style="text-align: center">
 <img src="coordinate_systems_axes_files/figure-html4/northeast-state-areas-1.png" alt="(ref:northeast-state-areas)" width="816" />